fjudith/katacoda-scenarios/hsb_hyperledger-sawtooth-configuration/b9_choose-parallel-sync-scheduler/step1.md

 # Step 1 - Configure the genesis node

 The parallel scheduling can be configured only off-chain.
-It is the required to update the Validator configuration and restart de associated service.
+It is then required to update the Validator configuration and restart de associated service.

 * Open an interactive shell session in `chsa-b9-00`.